-- 01 To maintain or restore habitat connectivity for wildlife, management actions should not create movement barriers to wide-ranging species such as medium to large carnivores and wild ungulates, except where necessary to provide for human or wildlife safety. - 02 Alternatives B, C and D: Vegetation management activities in a key linkage area should include design features to restore, maintain or enhance habitat connectivity for long distance range shifts of wide ranging wildlife species. - 03 Alternatives B, C and D: New permanent facilities or structures for administrative or public use should not be constructed within key linkage areas unless needed to address on-going or imminent resource concerns within the key linkage area, including but not limited to, degradation of wildlife habitat connectivity.
-Any new permanent facilities or structures and relocation of existing facilities within key linkage area s should be designed and located so that wildlife movement patterns are not permanently disrupted.
+- 01 To maintain or restore habitat connectivity for wildlife, management actions should not create movement barriers to wide-ranging species such as medium to large carnivores and wild ungulates, except where necessary to provide for human or wildlife safety. - 02 To protect long distance movements and range shifts for wide ranging wildlife species, vegetation management activities in key linkage areas should include design features to restore, maintain or enhance habitat connectivity. - 03 To maintain wildlife habitat connectivity, new recreation development designed for the purpose of increasing recreation use should not be allowed within key linkage areas.
+New recreation developments may be constructed to address on-going or imminent ecological resource concerns within the key linkage area, including but not limited to, degradation of wildlife habitat connectivity. - 04 To limit habitat alternations that could impede long range movement to wide-ranging species, new permanent facilities or structures and relocation of existing facilities within key linkage areas should be designed and located so that wildlife movement patterns are not permanently disrupted. - 05 To maintain habitat quality and limit disturbance effects on wildlife movement patterns, key linkage areas should be free of sustained substantial disturbance for at least four years out of every 10-year period, including at least two consecutive years of no sustained substantial disturbance.
+Sustained substantial disturbance is the use of heavy equipment or low-level helicopter flights for vegetation management actions for a total of more than 30 days throughout the collective key linkage areas in a calendar year. - 06 To allow for successful reproduction management activities should avoid disturbance at known active raptor nests and fledging areas during the reproductive season.
+Raptors that establish nests near existing human use areas are assumed to be tolerant of the level of activity present when the nest was established. - 07 To protect airborne species, new wind energy developments should be located and designed to minimize impacts to birds and bats.

-- 04 Alternatives B, C and D: To maintain habitat quality and limit disturbance effects on wildlife movement patterns, a key linkage area should be free of sustained substantial disturbance for at least four years out of every 10-year period, including at least two consecutive years of no sustained substantial disturbance.
-Sustained substantial disturbance is the use of heavy equipment or low-level helicopter flights for vegetation management actions for a total of more than 30 days throughout an entire key linkage area in a calendar year. - 05 Management activities should avoid disturbance at known active raptor nests and fledging areas during the breeding season.
-Raptors that establish nests near existing human use areas are assumed to be tolerant of the level of activity present when the nest was established. - 06 To protect airborne migratory species, new wind energy developments should be located and designed to minimize impacts to birds and bats. - 07 Projects resulting in ground disturbance should be scheduled to avoid known reptile and amphibian reproductive areas and hibernacula during breeding and wintering seasons.
+08 To protect reptile and amphibian populations during key seasons, projects resulting in ground disturbance should avoid impacts to known reptile and amphibian reproductive areas and hibernacula during breeding and wintering seasons.